 Revenues from conferences are deferred and recognized in the year that the conference takes place.
-Investment income is recognized when earned.
 Publication sales are recognized once the title of goods has passed.
 Revenues received from journal subscriptions, memberships and advertising are recorded as deferred revenue and are recognized over the term of the subscription, membership or advertising period.
+Investment income is recorded in the period earned.